JF002/Touchradio/README.md

 Touchradio offers a modern and fluid user interface, designed to be used with a touchscreen allowing to control a player connected to a server Logitech Media Server.

+For more information, see [the project page on my website](https://codingfield.com/projects/touchradio).

 ------------
 Key features
 ------------